openrewrite/rewrite-recipe-markdown-generator/README.md

 ### Automated Recipe Docs

 When you run this project for either a snapshot or a full release, all documentation will be updated in the `build/docs` directory.
-There are three key pieces to that: the `recipes` folder and the `SUMMARY_snippet.md` and `latest-versions-of-every-openrewrite-module.md` files.

-If you wish to update the [docs](https://docs.openrewrite.org/reference/recipes), you should replace [this directory](https://github.com/openrewrite/rewrite-docs/tree/master/reference/recipes) with the `reference/recipe` folder generated here.
-After that, you should update the [SUMMARY.md](https://github.com/openrewrite/rewrite-docs/blob/master/SUMMARY.md?plain=1#L53-L1066) with the snippet generated in the `SUMMARY_snippet.md` file.
-You can replace [latest-versions-of-every-openrewrite-module.md](https://github.com/openrewrite/rewrite-docs/blob/master/reference/latest-versions-of-every-openrewrite-module.md) with the one in `build/docs`, but be sure to fill in the `rewrite-recipe-bom` version with the latest version of the BOM.

-Please note that for snapshot releases, you should not copy over all the generated files.
-This is because we want the docs to generally only show full release information.
-Rather, you should copy over the specific new docs you want (as well as the updates to the `SUMMARY_snippet.md`).

-Also note that this does not cover _all_ of the documentation that needs to be updated with a release.
+Note that this does not cover _all_ of the documentation that needs to be updated with a release.
 There are still others docs that needs to be updated manually, in particular around versions used in popular recipe guides.

 ## Usage